Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ##### West Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Fekre, Queen of Poxes.
 Fekre's gift is the power of spreading disease.
-This dark gift allows its beneficiary to cast the contagion spell as an action.
+This dark gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Contagion.md\|contagion]] spell as an action.
 After it has been used three times, the dark gift vanishes.

 The beneficiary of this dark gift reeks of filth.

 ##### South Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Zrin-Hala, the Howling Storm.
 Zrin-Hala's gift is the power to create lightning.
-This dark gift allows its beneficiary to cast the lightning bolt spell as an action.
+This dark gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Lightning Bolt.md\|lightning bolt]] spell as an action.
 After it has been used three times, the dark gift vanishes.

 As soon as this dark gift is received, one side of the beneficiary's face sags and loses all feeling.

 ##### East Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Sykane, the Soul Hungerer.
 Sykane's gift is the power to raise the recently deceased.
-This dark gift allows its beneficiary to cast the raise dead spell as an action.
+This dark gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Raise Dead.md\|raise dead]] spell as an action.
 After it has been used three times, the dark gift vanishes.

 As soon as this dark gift is received, the beneficiary's eyes glow a sickly yellow until the dark gift vanishes.
 The beneficiary also gains the following flaw: "If I help someone, I expect payment in return."

 #### X33b.
 Vault of Maverus

-The amber door to this room is sealed with an arcane lock spell.
+The amber door to this room is sealed with an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress the spell is "Maverus."
 The door is otherwise identical to the door of area X33a.

 > [!readaloud]
 >